erikweibust/compute/README.md

 # compute
-Examples from Venkat Subramaniam's Modules in Java videos
+Examples from Venkat Subramaniam's Modules in Java videos found on: https://www.agilelearner.com/